 The School of Business is proud to partner with Enterprise Rent-A-Car to acknowledge and honor the work and dedication of student participants in business student organizations.
 Through this awards program, students are provided the means to enhance leadership skills and to interact with executives of a major corporation.
 The link above leads to the brochure that explains the Enterprise Rent-A-Car Student Organization Leader of the Semester Award and the Student Organization of the Year Award information.
 Please click here for the nomination form.

-School of Business ELITE—Emerging Leaders Improving Through Experience is a group of School of Business student leaders who serve as a liaison between students, faculty, alumni, and others affiliated with the School of Business.
+Emerging Leaders Improving Through Experience (ELITE) is a group of School of Business student leaders who serve as a liaison between students, faculty, alumni, and others affiliated with the School of Business.
 The organization engages in many projects in service to the School of Business.

 The Organization of Minority Business Students (OMBUS) provides a forum for students who have similar interests and enhances opportunities for minorities in the School of Business.
 OMBUS promotes the professional development of minority students in the Business School and provides opportunities for members of minority groups to enter the business profession.
 This organization also provides a support system to business school students by organizing study groups and tutoring programs.

-Collegiate Entrepreneurs Organization (CEO) Members of CEO learn about helpful resources for entrepreneurial research, local entrepreneurial successes, the start-up process, opportunities available to young entrepreneurs, networks of young entrepreneurs, opportunities to participate in entrepreneurship competitions, sources for small business assistance, business skills, small business management, and more!
+SIUE Entrepreneurs' Club Members of CEO learn about helpful resources for entrepreneurial research, local entrepreneurial successes, the start-up process, opportunities available to young entrepreneurs, networks of young entrepreneurs, opportunities to participate in entrepreneurship competitions, sources for small business assistance, business skills, small business management, and more!
 The primary goal of our chapter of CEO is to support students as they move along the path toward business creation.
-For more information please go to http://www.siueceo.org

 Beta Alpha Psi (BAP) is the national honorary accounting society.
 SIUE hosts a student chapter of BAP for the top accounting majors.
 It holds monthly meetings and hosts technical and informational professional presentations by various companies.
 Involvement fosters relationships with fellow accounting majors as well as the networking opportunities with faculty and future employers.